-International net revenue represented 71% of our total net revenue for both the three and six months ended July 31, 2013.
-International net revenue represented 72% of our total net revenue for both the three and six months ended July 31, 2012.
+International net revenue represented 71% of our total net revenue for both the three months ended April 30, 2014 and 2013.
 We believe that international revenue will continue to comprise a majority of our total net revenue.
 Unfavorable economic conditions in the countries that contribute a significant portion of our net revenue, including in emerging economies, may have an adverse effect on our business in those countries and our overall financial performance.
 Changes in the value of the U.S. dollar relative to other currencies have significantly affected, and could continue to significantly affect, our financial results for a given period even though we hedge a portion of our current and projected revenue.
 Additionally, weak global economic conditions that have been characterized by restructuring of sovereign debt, high unemployment, and volatility in the financial markets may impact our future financial results.